Keddie History, Family Crest & Coats of Arms

 ONe of the first records of the family was "the ship of John Kede, a Scotsman, was wrecked at Holkham, Norfolk, England, in 1388," but from that early recording we must wait almost two centuries to find the next.
 The same source note that "John Kady was in record in Dysart, 1577, Margaret Keddie in Falsyde, parish of Roberton, 1623, and Dorathia Kadie, was heir of Alexander Kadie, tailor in Edinburgh, 1616. "

-Important Dates for the Keddie family
+Early History of the Keddie family

 This web page shows only a small excerpt of our Keddie research.
 Another 121 words (9 lines of text) covering the years 1635, 1639, 1670, 1647, 1664 and 1670 are included under the topic Early Keddie History in all our PDF Extended History products and printed products wherever possible.